eZmaxinc/eZmax-SDK-go/docs/EzsigntemplateformfieldResponseCompound.md

 `func (o *EzsigntemplateformfieldResponseCompound) HasBEzsigntemplateformfieldSelected() bool`

 HasBEzsigntemplateformfieldSelected returns a boolean if a field has been set.

+### GetEEzsigntemplateformfieldDependencyrequirement

+`func (o *EzsigntemplateformfieldResponseCompound) GetEEzsigntemplateformfieldDependencyrequirement() FieldEEzsigntemplateformfieldDependencyrequirement`

+GetEEzsigntemplateformfieldDependencyrequirement returns the EEzsigntemplateformfieldDependencyrequirement field if non-nil, zero value otherwise.

+### GetEEzsigntemplateformfieldDependencyrequirementOk

+`func (o *EzsigntemplateformfieldResponseCompound) GetEEzsigntemplateformfieldDependencyrequirementOk() (*FieldEEzsigntemplateformfieldDependencyrequirement, bool)`

+GetEEzsigntemplateformfieldDependencyrequirementOk returns a tuple with the EEzsigntemplateformfieldDependencyrequirement field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEEzsigntemplateformfieldDependencyrequirement

+`func (o *EzsigntemplateformfieldResponseCompound) SetEEzsigntemplateformfieldDependencyrequirement(v FieldEEzsigntemplateformfieldDependencyrequirement)`

+SetEEzsigntemplateformfieldDependencyrequirement sets EEzsigntemplateformfieldDependencyrequirement field to given value.

+### HasEEzsigntemplateformfieldDependencyrequirement

+`func (o *EzsigntemplateformfieldResponseCompound) HasEEzsigntemplateformfieldDependencyrequirement() bool`

+HasEEzsigntemplateformfieldDependencyrequirement returns a boolean if a field has been set.

+### GetAObjEzsigntemplateelementdependency

+`func (o *EzsigntemplateformfieldResponseCompound) GetAObjEzsigntemplateelementdependency() []EzsigntemplateelementdependencyResponseCompound`

+GetAObjEzsigntemplateelementdependency returns the AObjEzsigntemplateelementdependency field if non-nil, zero value otherwise.

+### GetAObjEzsigntemplateelementdependencyOk

+`func (o *EzsigntemplateformfieldResponseCompound) GetAObjEzsigntemplateelementdependencyOk() (*[]EzsigntemplateelementdependencyResponseCompound, bool)`

+GetAObjEzsigntemplateelementdependencyOk returns a tuple with the AObjEzsigntemplateelementdependency field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAObjEzsigntemplateelementdependency

+`func (o *EzsigntemplateformfieldResponseCompound) SetAObjEzsigntemplateelementdependency(v []EzsigntemplateelementdependencyResponseCompound)`

+SetAObjEzsigntemplateelementdependency sets AObjEzsigntemplateelementdependency field to given value.

+### HasAObjEzsigntemplateelementdependency

+`func (o *EzsigntemplateformfieldResponseCompound) HasAObjEzsigntemplateelementdependency() bool`

+HasAObjEzsigntemplateelementdependency returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)